Lila Cheney: Reception

-ScreenRant ranked Lila Cheney 4th in "Gambit's 10 Greatest Love Interests That Marvel Fans Still Swoon Over", 13th in "The 15 Most Powerful Teleporting Superheroes", and 5th in "10 X-Men Couples Who Were Always Going to End in Disaster" alongside Cannonball.
+Screen Rant ranked Lila Cheney 4th in "Gambit's 10 Greatest Love Interests That Marvel Fans Still Swoon Over", 13th in "The 15 Most Powerful Teleporting Superheroes", and 5th in "10 X-Men Couples Who Were Always Going to End in Disaster" alongside Cannonball.
 She was also included in their list of best singers in the Marvel Universe.
+CBR included her as a hero that Captain Marvel trusts.